vinifmor/bauh/README.md

-**bauh** ( ba-oo ) is a graphical interface for managing your Linux applications / packages.
-It was formerly known as **fpakman**.
-It is able to manage AUR, AppImage, Flatpak and Snap applications, and also to generate native Web applications.
-When you launch **bauh** you will see a management panel where you can search, update, install, uninstall and launch applications.
-Downgrading is also possible in some cases.
+**bauh** ( ba-oo ), formerly known as **fpakman**, is a graphical interface for managing your Linux applications / packages.
+It is able to manage AUR, AppImage, Flatpak, Snap and native Web applications.
+When you launch **bauh** a management panel will be displayed where you can search, update, install, uninstall and launch applications ( downgrading is also possible in some cases ).

-It has a **tray mode** ( see [Settings](https://github.com/vinifmor/bauh/tree/wgem#general-settings) ) that attaches itself to the system tray.
-The attached bauh icon will get red when updates are available.
+It has a **tray mode** ( see [Settings](https://github.com/vinifmor/bauh/tree/wgem#general-settings) ) that attaches itself as an icon to the system tray.
+The attached icon will get red when updates are available.

 This project has an official Twitter account ( **@bauh4linux** ) so people can stay on top of its news.

-To contribute with this project, have a look at [CONTRIBUTING.md](https://github.com/vinifmor/bauh/blob/master/CONTRIBUTING.md)
+To contribute have a look at [CONTRIBUTING.md](https://github.com/vinifmor/bauh/blob/master/CONTRIBUTING.md)

 ![management panel](https://raw.githubusercontent.com/vinifmor/bauh/master/pictures/panel.png)